rijulluman/eCash.js/README.md

 Demo Presentation of this Project available here: https://youtu.be/WS4KbFY5Zwo Clear version of the video used in the Demo Presentation: https://youtu.be/tzT791uWvkE

-(Sorry for the inconvenience, I am not good at video editing, hence couldn't merge and sync the 2 videos into 1 view)

 All the features are developed using Node.js.
-I am aware Node.js is not a good language for such a sensitive project, but due to time limitations I chose the language I am most comfortable with.(I had 2 other projects for my other courses and had only 4 weeks before my Finals to complete all these projects)
+I am aware Node.js is not a good language for such a security sensitive project, but due to time limitations I chose the language I am most comfortable with.
+(I had 2 other projects for other courses in the same semester and had only 4 weeks before my Finals to complete all these projects)

 All the functionalities are available as API endpoints.

 This project assumes that all connected network nodes are authenticated and trust-worthy.
 But in real-world scenarios this assumption makes this project completely unusable.
-This project is not complete and has a lot of work remaining, but I have decided to stop working on it as it has a very limited future, also there may be exploits in the Chrome V8 engine that can be used to find serious loop-holes in my project.
+This project is not complete and has a lot of work remaining, but I have decided to stop working on it as it has a very limited future, also there may be exploits in the Chrome V8 engine that can be used to find serious loop-holes in this project.

-I plan to develop a complete cryptocurrency as a part of my Graduate Project, if interested please check my profile again around December 2018.
+I plan to develop a complete cryptocurrency as my Masters Project, please check my github page again around December 2018 : https://github.com/rijulluman